isomerpages/moe-chijolotn/_our-catholic-identity/Catholic Education/School–Wide Programmes for All.md

 We give thanks to God for His blessings with a Thanksgiving Mass at the end of the year.

 ![](/images/CatholicID/RecitationOftheRosary.jpg)
+The months of May and October are dedicated to Our Lady.
+Each morning, our teachers lead students in a reflection on a mystery to help them see how they can embrace values such as gratitude and love for others.
+Catholic students are also encouraged to spend quiet time in the prayer room saying the rosary.

 ![](/images/CatholicID/School_Wide_Programmes_6.JPG)
 <p align="center">Project G.O.O.D. – Gift of One Dollar</p>